 Curien and Kortchemski introduced the study of a family of random compact metric spaces $(\mathcal{L}_{\alpha})_{1<\alpha<2}$ called $\alpha$-stable looptrees (see \cite{CurienKortchloop}).
 On the discrete level, looptrees are graphs constructed on the vertex set of a plane tree by connecting each vertex to its leftmost child by an edge, connecting adjacent siblings by edges, and finally connecting the rightmost child to its parent by an edge (see Fig.~\ref{looptree}).
 The space $\mathcal{L}_\alpha$ may be informally described in the same spirit by replacing each vertex of large degree in the $\alpha$-stable tree $\mathcal{T}_\alpha$, by a circle of length proportional to this degree.

-Curien and Kortchemski gave sufficient conditions for which a random sequence of discrete looptrees (see figure \ref{looptree}) converges in distribution to the stable looptree and as an application showed that the random dissection of a polygon sampled according to a Boltzmann distribution on the face degrees, converges to the stable looptree for the Gromov-Hausdorff topology.
-Furthermore, Stefánsson and Stufler used this invariance principle to show that Boltzmann weighted outerplanar maps (maps whose blocks are dissections of a polygon) may also converge to stable looptrees \cite{stefansson:2019}.
+Curien and Kortchemski gave sufficient conditions for which a random sequence of discrete looptrees converges in distribution to the stable looptree.
+As an application they showed that the random dissection of a polygon sampled according to a Boltzmann distribution on the face degrees obeying the relevant conditions, converges, once properly rescaled, to the stable looptree for the Gromov-Hausdorff topology.
+Furthermore, Stefánsson and Stufler used this invariance principle to show that under certain conditions, properly rescaled Boltzmann face-weighted outerplanar maps also converge to stable looptrees \cite{stefansson:2019}.